-Amyloid imaging is expected to provide excellent differentiation of AD from frontotemporal dementia, which is not associated with A $\beta$ deposition and increased 11C-PIB binding (see Figure 1).
-Dementia with Lewy bodies (DLB) often also shows fibrillary A $\beta$ deposition in pathological studies and correspondingly positive PIB scans are reported in most patients.
-Moderately increased PIB binding, predominantly in occipital regions and on average less than in AD, has also been observed in non-demented patients with cerebral A $\beta$ angiopathy.
+Amyloid imaging is expected to provide excellent differentiation of AD from frontotemporal dementia, which is not associated with A β deposition and increased 11C-PIB binding (see Figure 1).
+The Dementia with Lewy bodies (DLB) often also shows fibrillary A β deposition in pathological studies and correspondingly positive PIB scans are reported in most patients.
+Additional correspondingly positive PIB scans are reported in most patients.